dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/duckdb_table_functions.md

 | `constraint_column_indexes` |An array of table column indexes referring to the columns that appear in the constraint definition| `BIGINT[]` |
 | `constraint_column_names` |An array of table column names appearing in the constraint definition| `VARCHAR[]` |

-## duckdb_databases
+## dataminer_databases
-The `duckdb_databases()` function lists the databases that are accessible from within the current DataMiner process.
+The `dataminer_databases()` function lists the databases that are accessible from within the current DataMiner process.
 Apart from the database associated at startup, the list also includes databases that were [attached](./statements/attach.html) later on to the DataMiner process

 | Column | Description | Type |